-Texas Tech Music Theatre has been a performing ensemble of the TTU School of Music since the 1970s.
+Texas Tech Opera Theatre has been a performing ensemble of the TTU School of Music since the 1970s.
 Many of its participants have gone on to major careers in opera and the American musical theatre stage.
-The list of famed vocal artists grows each year, and now includes mezzo soprano Susan Graham, Bruce Ford, Terry Cook, Garrett Sorenson, Greg Warren, and Rebecca Babb-Nelsen.
+The list of famed vocal artists grows each year, and now includes mezzo soprano Susan Graham, Bruce Ford, Terry Cook, Garrett Sorenson, Greg Warren, and Rebecca Nelsen.
 Each of these performing artists boast of international careers that began with TTU Music Theatre.

 and musical drama, following the German definition of Musik Theater.
 According to